 Consider the following questions:

-- What will your stakeholders respond well to?
+- what will your stakeholders respond well to?; and

 Assess the feasibility of the project before beginning a learning system.
 Learning systems speed up improvement but only if there is capacity in the workforce, improvement capability and resources.
 Address gaps in these areas as a priority.
 If this is not yet possible it may be that a network is a better first step.
 A learning system becomes workable in the medium term once the right conditions are in place.

 - staff engagement with the issue